 There's also the canonical explanation for Garibaldi's baldness after the beginning of the fourth season.
-(In Real-life, Jerry Doyle shaved his head).
+(In Real-life, Jerry Doyle shaved his head because he'd been balding throughout filming).
 It seemed to have involved some illicit substance smuggled onto the station by a smuggler who later became deathly afraid of Garibaldi.

 G'Kar's encounter with the Walkers of Sigma-957.
 We don't know what or when it happened, only that he considers humans and Narns to be like ants when compared to the Walkers and that he knew exactly what would happen if Cathrine Sakai went there (and sent a rescue party).

 In A Voice In the Wilderness Part 2, Londo describes himself as the man who led the Battle of Phallos 12.
 No details are given, though the way Londo says it gives the impression that it was a major battle of some sort that he expected the non-Centauri he was speaking with to instantly recognize.
 Of course, that could just be Londo's overinflated sense of self-worth, too.

 "I'm not going paintballing.
 Not again.
 Not after last time."

 When Hal and his friends are preparing to move in with Annie, Leo provides Annie with a list of rules to makes Hal's stay comfortable, including keep him away from budgies (there was an incident once which required Hal to send a letter of apology to the circus), and don't let him drink Kia-Ora (for reasons his friends aren't willing to discuss).

 The last one turns into a running noodle gag.
 Just about every time Hal is unusually cheerful, hyperactive or skittish, you can bet someone will ask if he's been on the Kia-Ora again.